noisebridge/deep-learning-meetup/stable-diffusion/README.md

 - aka learning reverse process of [Markov chain](https://brilliant.org/wiki/markov-chains/#:~:text=A%20Markov%20chain%20is%20a,possible%20future%20states%20are%20fixed.)

-- In image processing, use variational lower bound (?) like denoising score-matching (?)
+- In image processing, use [variational lower bound](https://xyang35.github.io/2017/04/14/variational-lower-bound/) in a way similar to [denoising score-matching](https://arxiv.org/pdf/2011.13456.pdf)

 ### Generative Modeling of Latent Representations